Undeclared and Undecided Student Support

 • You may find multiple majors that you would enjoy.

-• Majors do not always equal specific careers.
+• Majors do not always dictate a certain career.

-• Deciding on a major may be easy for some students, and more difficult for other students, and that's why we are here to assist you in the exploration process.
+• Deciding on a major may be easy for some students, and more difficult for others, and that's why the College of Letters & Science has programs specifically designed to support students in their journey of discovery.

-Check out these articles to learn more about the benefits of major exploration.
+Check out these UC Davis articles to learn more about the benefits of major exploration.

 Major Exploration